-4.)
-Why do I see ENMU Police Officers off of campus?
+- Why do I see ENMU police officers off campus?

-There are many reasons you may see an ENMU Police Officer off of campus!
+There are many reasons you may see an ENMU police officer off campus!
 It is the goal of our department to maintain a positive and productive working relationship with the Portales Police Department, Roosevelt County Sheriff's Office, New Mexico State Police, and any other law enforcement agency needing assistance.
-At times ENMU Police Officers are requested by other law enforcement agencies to assist or handle calls in an effort to provide the public with an immediate police response to emergency situations.
+At times, ENMU police officers are requested by other law enforcement agencies to assist or handle calls in an effort to provide the public with an immediate police response to emergency situations.
 We assure you that ENMU is our priority and those emergencies arising at ENMU will take precedence to the mutual aid of another law enforcement agency.
-ENMU Police Officers also frequently travel to paraprofessional buildings in Roosevelt County such as the Roosevelt County Law Enforcement Complex, Magistrate Court, District Court, 9th Judicial District Attorney's Office, Roosevelt County Sheriff's Office, etc.
+ENMU police officers also frequently travel to paraprofessional buildings in Roosevelt County such as the Roosevelt County Law Enforcement Complex, Magistrate Court, District Court, 9th Judicial District Attorney's Office, Roosevelt County Sheriff's Office, etc.

 Information collected on your parking application is loaded into a law enforcement records management system that is maintained on a private and secured server.
 The items collected on these applications are required fields for the system to accept the information.
-More importantly the information collected from these parking applications is used for multiple purposes within this secured data base.
+More importantly, the information collected from the parking applications is used for multiple purposes within this secured database.
 This information is used to aid and supplement emergency notification, the auto generation of police reports (missing or endangered person), and associations.

-7.)
-Can money owed for parking violations be placed on a payment plan, IOU's, or just disregarded?
+- Can money owed for parking violations be placed on a payment plan, IOUs or just disregarded?

-8.)
-Do ENMU Police Officers have anything better to do than issue parking citations?
+- Do ENMU police pfficers have anything better to do than issue parking citations?

 The answer to this is undoubtedly yes!
 When one unlawfully parks or parks contrary ENMU policy, officers are forced to deviate from any other additional responsibilities if they are not on a priority task to address your specific parking or traffic issue.
 Every decision you make has either positive or negative consequence.
 Many of these decisions you make effect more individuals than just you even if it is something viewed by one as minor like parking enforcement.

-You may pay your parking fines with a credit or debit card at the cashiers' office in the ENMU Administration Building where ultimately all money collected from parking fines is sent.
+You may pay your parking fines with a credit or debit card at the Cashier in the ENMU Administration Building where ultimately all money collected from parking fines is sent.

-10.)
-Can an ENMU Police Officer stop, detain and/or arrest me off campus?
+- Can an ENMU police officer stop, detain and/or arrest me off campus?

-Yes, ENMU Police Officers are certified sworn commissioned police officers for the State of New Mexico.
+Yes, ENMU police officers are certified sworn commissioned police officers for the state of New Mexico.
 Many of these officers also carry commission cards for other law enforcement agencies.
-In short this gives them the ability to enforce applicable laws within another agencies primary jurisdiction.
+In short, this gives them the ability to enforce applicable laws within another agencies primary jurisdiction.
 These departmental relationships are reciprocal.
-The ENMU Chief of Police also commissions deputies of the Roosevelt County Sheriff's Office and officers of the Portales Police Department for Eastern New Mexico University.
+The ENMU Chief of Police also commissions deputies of the Roosevelt County Sheriff's Office and officers of the Portales Police Department for ENMU.

-Certain staff members of the ENMU Police Department instruct a variety of civilian and law enforcement courses.
+Certain staff members of the ENMUPD instruct a variety of civilian and law enforcement courses.
 These courses are taught by state certified instructors.
 Some of the most prevalent civilian courses available are: